Home

 Know which resume key words to include and which to stay away from on your resume.
-The results will be a powerful, effective resume that lands you the interview you seek.
+When you use resume action words, the result will be a powerful, effective resume that lands you the interview you seek.

 There are 2 kinds of words we refer to when we use the term resume keywords: